mikeshuh/OFS/README.md

 This gives you direct access to manage the database, run queries, and inspect data.

 ## 📁 Docker Compose
+**NOTE: If you are on a M1 Mac, uncomment the platform specification lines for each service.**
 ```yaml
 services:
   mysql: